desmondcheongzx/cornplough/README.md

 ### Evaluation reports
 - [First report](/notes/report1.md): summary of weeks 1-3 of the program
 - [Second report](/notes/report2.md): summary of weeks 4-6 of the program
+- [Third report](/notes/report3.md): summary of weeks 7-9 of the program

 ## Scripts